-Chronic eosinophil leukemia is a type of leukemia in which too many eosinophils are found in the bone marrow, blood, and other tissues are often associated with particular mutations in growth factor receptors such as PDGFRA, PDGFRB or FGFR1.
+Chronic eosinophil leukemia (CEL) is a type of leukemia in which too many eosinophils are found in the bone marrow, blood, and other tissues.
+CEL is often associated with particular mutations in growth factor receptors such as PDGFRA, PDGFRB or FGFR1.